SStan1/MemoNoveltyAgent/README.md

 # MemoNoveltyAgent

-MemoNoveltyAgent is the official anonymous codebase for our paper:
+MemoNoveltyAgent is the codebase for our paper:

 > **MemoNoveltyAgent: A Historical Research Memory-Aware Agent Workflow for Paper Novelty Assessment**